jamalmazrui/CSUNATC18docs/ReadMe.md

-﻿---
-title: CSUN 2018 Documents
+﻿# CSUN 2018 Documents

-author: Jamal Mazrui
+by Jamal Mazrui\
-date: 2018-03-24
+2018-03-24
----

 The content of this repository is mainly contained in its wiki:\
 <http://GitHub.com/JamalMazrui/CSUNATC18docs/wiki>

 Note that this is not an official project of the [CSUN Assistive Technology Conference](http://www.csunconference.org).
-It does use a variant of the #CSUNATC18 hashtag from Twitter.
+The project name, CSUNATC18docs, includes the [#csunatc18 hashtag](https://twitter.com/hashtag/csunatc18) from Twitter.

 ## Background